TheMatjaz/Hazelnet/README.md

   configuration of the entire bus in one JSON file and generate the binary configurations of each Hazelnet instance (CBS Party).

-The dependencies are included in this project as Git Submodules, so be sure to clone this repository with the `--recurse-submodules` option.
+All dependencies are **included in this project as Git Submodules**, so be sure to clone this repository with the `--recurse-submodules` option.
+If you have already cloned it normally, then run
+`git submodule update --init --recursive`.

 You only need the C99/C11 standard library to compile the library for any platform, including embedded.
 No heap-allocation required (malloc).